As an entrepreneur you must file a turnover tax return. How many times a year do you file a return and how does it work?

 Small businesses scheme (KOR)

 Is your turnover excluding VAT less than €20,000 per calendar year?
 Then you can opt for the small business scheme (kleineondernemersregeling, KOR).
 In that case, you do not charge VAT on your deliveries.
 You may also not deduct the VAT on costs (input tax).
 You may keep simplified VAT records and do not have to submit a VAT return.
-Check whether the small businesses scheme is interesting for you.
+Check if the small businesses scheme is interesting for you and watch our KOR checklist video.